Last Updated on 11 October 2024 by Cycloscope

 There’s also a trail that goes down the gorge and follows the river deep into the canyon, you can see it from the top.
 It doesn’t look easy (especially getting down seemed quite dangerous) or maintained at all, we haven’t seen anyone on it, not even the ubiquitous herders, which usually venture in quite some remote trails.
 If you happen to hike this trail, we would love to hear from you in the comments.

-Planning a trip in Lesotho?
+Planning a trip to Lesotho?
 Check also:

 A perfect (and tough) Lesotho itinerary